Super Bowl national anthem 2023: Who is singing the national anthem and how long does it take to sing? - NBC Sports

 No matter the teams that are playing or the city that is hosting, every NFL game begins the same way — the singing of the national anthem.
 The Super Bowl is no different, with legendary artists singing the “The Star-Spangled Banner” year after year to kick off the festivities.

-Super Bowl LVII will take place on Feb.
+Super Bowl LVII will take place today, Sunday Feb.
 12 at 6:30 p.m.
 EST. See below for more information about the national anthem performer for Super Bowl Sunday.

 RELATED: Who is the halftime show performer for Super Bowl 2023?